 Security parameter Section Kerberos authentication for computer policy application 2.2 SPNEGO authentication for user policy application 2.2

 6 Appendix A: Product Behavior

 The information in this specification is applicable to the following Microsoft products or supplemental software.
-References to product versions include released service packs.
+References to product versions include updates to those products.